aimeego/guidance/tutorials/02-transaction.md

 ## Interact with Nodes

-Nebulas provides developers with HTTP API, gRPC API and CLI to interact with the running nodes.
+Carbon provides developers with HTTP API, gRPC API and CLI to interact with the running nodes.
 Here, we will share how to send a transaction in three methods with HTTP API \([API Module](https://github.com/nebulasio/wiki/blob/master/rpc.md) \| [Admin Module](https://github.com/nebulasio/wiki/blob/master/rpc_admin.md)\).

-> The Nebulas HTTP Lisenter is defined in the node configuration.
+> The Carbon HTTP Lisenter is defined in the node configuration.
 The default port of our seed node is `8685`.

 At first, check the sender's balance before sending a transaction.